rzabh/Informations_financieres/readme.md

 1- first problem addressed in the demo: There are times that the amount security of a ticker traded on Nasdaq stock exchange and Market cap associated with a stock is not exactly what it seems.
 You might miss an 8K form, which shows significant amount of change in outstanding shares.
-This app tries to give a little insight to it and it is not financial advice AGAIN!.
+This app tries to give a little insight to it (Not financial advice).

 ![Image](https://github.com/user-attachments/assets/64da117c-a8d2-4bd8-ab00-e292810229f4)